Nordgaren/skip-intro-ac6/README.md

 Skips the intro/title screens for Armored Core 6

-Can load as dinput8.dll, but please use [Elden Mod Loader﻿](https://www.nexusmods.com/eldenring/mods/117)
+Can load as dinput8.dll, but please use [Elden Mod Loader﻿](https://www.nexusmods.com/eldenring/mods/117) or [Lazy Loader](https://www.nexusmods.com/darksouls3/mods/677)

 # Updates
 ## 1.1